johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation-definitions/index.md

 Below is a summary of all the terms and equations defined in the essays in this series, followed by a detailed example.

+- **Claim**: A statement that one can agree or disagree with

+- **Premise**: A claim intended to support or oppose some conclusion

+- **Conclusion**: The claim supported or opposed by the premise

+- **Argument**: A premise asserted in support of or opposition to some conclusion

 *For an argument with premise 𝐵 and conclusion 𝐴, and a subject whose beliefs are represented by probability measure P...*

 - **Relevant**: The premise is **relevant** to the conclusion (or, the argument is relevant) **iff** $P(A \vert B) ≠ P(A \vert \bar{B})$